 With the dawn of the New Year comes renewed purpose and expectations.
-After tidying up loose ends from 2016, many seek a squeaky clean slate to carry themselves into 2017.
+After tidying up loose ends from the past year, many seek a squeaky clean slate to carry themselves into the new year.
 With clarity of body, mind and soul, we hope to accomplish things we wish we had completed in the previous year … but also prioritize those needs and desires that will most benefit us as we move forward.

 Nothing is more important than our health and wellness.
 One could argue that a solid foundation built on happiness, vitality and balance is essential to reaching goals that extend to our work, family and larger life.